-There have been a lot of emotions and a lot of misinformation.
-There are questions that get asked repeatedly and there is a general lack of understanding about what is really going on.
-FAHB has been gathering information over the past two years and have consolidated this into the questions below.
-Hopefully this will help everyone become better informed because this needs to be the basis for determining how to move forward.
+Thus far there has been a lot of misinformation.
+FAHB has been gathering information for more than four years and we have consolidated this into the frequently asked questions below.
+We hope this will help everyone become better informed, because this needs to be the basis for determining how to move forward.
 If you have more questions, let us know and we’ll do our best to find out.

 General Questions and Production

 The plant is in production for approximately 180 days per year (6 months).
-Production depends entirely on fish availability so there is no specific day or time but the factory is licensed to operate 24 hours a day, 365 days a year.
-Oceana has stated that the factory will not be in production over Easter weekend in 2016, and generally the plant is not in production from November to January, but production can be anticipated at any other time.
-FAHB has requested that Oceana develop some kind of notification system to inform residents when the factory will be in production, but they say this would be too difficult: the factory is only in production when fish is available, and this is determined by fish availability and weather conditions among other things.
-The factory is licensed to process up to 800 tons of fish per day and as soon as it arrived production begins, often in the early hours of the morning.
-The smell can be expected any time of day or night all year round.
+Production depends on fish availability so there is no specific day or time, but the factory is licensed to operate 24 hours a day, 365 days a year, and is typically in production from February to November.
+FAHB has requested that Oceana develop a notification system to inform residents when the factory will be in production, but thus far this has not been implemented.

-The terrible smell from the Oceana factory only happens when the factory is in production, and this depends entirely on whether or not they have fish to process.
+The odour from Oceana only happens when the factory is in production, and this depends entirely on whether or not they have fish to process.
 Weather conditions, fish stocks, and other factors influence this and it is difficult to anticipate when fish will be brought in for processing.

 Fishmeal processing follows several phases to reduce raw fish into fishmeal and fish oil.
 According to Oceana’s fishmeal factory website, the odour mainly comes from the driers; hot air passes over the cooked fish matter and in the process emits a very distinctive fishmeal smell.
 This smell is caused by a combination of different gases, the most predominant of which is Hydrogen Sulphide (H2S) and Trimethylamines.
 These pollutants have an extremely low threshold of smell.